SuperflySnuka/RockSolid/docs/developer-manual.md

 ---

 ## Local Installation
-After downloading the repo. it should run right away after activating a live server.
+After downloading the repo.
+open the rootfolder and run

 ### Prerequisites
 - Node.js (v18 or newer)
 - Git
 - A modern web browser
+- fuse.js
+- supabase

 ### Clone the Repository
 ```bash